 Coinsurance - An amount you may be required to pay as your share of the cost for prescription drugs.
 Coinsurance is usually a percentage (for example, 20%).
-The State Health Plan PPO does not include a coinsurance requirement.

-Copayment - Amount you may be required to pay as your share of the cost for a prescription drug.
+Copayment - An amount you may be required to pay as your share of the cost for a prescription drug.
 A copayment is a set amount, rather than a percentage.
 For example, you might pay \$10 or \$20 for a prescription drug.

-Cost Sharing -Amounts that a member has to pay when drugs are received.
-It includes any combination of the following 3 types of payments: (1) any deductible amount a plan may impose before drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific drug is received; or (3) any "coinsurance" amount (a percentage of the total amount paid for a drug that a plan requires when a specific drug is received).
+Cost Sharing - The amount you have to pay when drugs are received.
+It includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific drug is received; and (3) any "coinsurance" amount (a percentage of the total amount paid for a drug that a plan requires when a specific drug is received).